 We are a Wine Scholar Guild approved instructor

 Our WSET Wines Level 3 classroom courses take place over six consecutive weeks – one full day each week.
 They are run by a WSET Certified Wine Educator.
 You will be given the WSET Wines 3 Study Guide and course materials as well as a set of professional tasting glasses to keep.
 We supply the wines that you will be tasting (there are over 80).

 You’ll take the exams at the end of the final session, they are preceded by a comprehensive revision session.
 And don’t forget: you have free access to our WSET Wines 3 study guides so you can consolidate your learning and practice before the big day.

 This course requires you to attend six full days of classroom lessons.

 This is a nine-week course with a choice of start dates and is taught via the WSET Digital Classroom.
 It’s the same syllabus as the classroom course and you are given weekly activities, but you can study at your own pace.
 We will provide you with a list of wines to source for the tastings.
 Also included, is one of our postal SAT Wine Tasting Calibration Packs.

 You will be sent the WSET Wines 3 textbook, a workbook, course specification and SAT tasting card.
 We provide support via email and Zoom (should you wish).
 The online course materials are available for a year from registration, even after the course has ended.

 You also have free access to our WSET Wines 3 study guides so you can consolidate your learning and practice before the day.
-The exam will take place in central Manchester and we will register you for a date that suits you.
+The exam will take place in central Manchester or Liverpool on select dates throughout the year.